bugoverdose/maze-runner/README.md

 ### Game

-- Using the form under the maze canvas to generate a 3x3 to 25x25 size maze and start a new game.
+- Use the form under the maze canvas to generate a maze and start a new game.

-  - Default maze size is 5x5, but player can choose the size and generate a new maze any time.
+  - Default maze size is 5x5, but player can choose a size between 3x3 to 25x25.

   - The BFS algorithm will always start from the finish block to make the most of the maze and increase difficulty.

   - Only square shaped maze are allowed to simplify layout.

-- Move the player, the red dot, to the finish block (blue block) at the bottom right.
+- Move the player (red dot) to the finish block (blue block) at the bottom right.

   - On starting a new maze, the move count and the time couner will both be set to 0.
 And the player will be placed at the top left block.